-Her educational background includes undergraduate anthropology at UCLA with specializations in medical anthropology and public health, a work-study program at the Vega Macrobiotic Study Center with Herman and Cornelia Aihara, a professional apprenticeship with Master Herbalist Jane Bothwell, and graduate nutrition training at Huntington College of Health Sciences.
+Her educational background includes undergraduate anthropology at UCLA with specializations in medical anthropology and public health, a work-study program at the Vega Macrobiotic Study Center with Herman and Cornelia Aihara (1991-92), a professional apprenticeship with Master Herbalist Jane Bothwell (1992-94), and graduate nutrition training at the University of Bridgeport (MS, CNS anticipated 2018).

 Miriam has been the proprietor of Miriam’s Garden Herbal Products since 1994.